ShailyRoy/shailyroy.github.io/content/posts/Path to higher study/index.md

 I have started my journey from the ending of september 2021,  attended IELTS on October.
 Then I worked on my SOP and LORs.
 Took help from seniors, friends and my teachers.
 Then shortlisted universities to apply according to my profile.
 Basically, I applied for central admission to avoid interviews.
 I didn't know central admission also required interview sometimes. 🤐 <br>
 Then again I mailed some faculties of different universities as suggested by my well wishers.
 Some of them replied and some of them didn't.

-Sometimes people will discourage you saying it won't be possible to get admission in the first try.
-The thing is never loose hope.
-You try your level best.
-The rest of the things will be your luck.
-The journey is never smooth.
-I got a visa interview date after trying day and night for almost 2 months.
-Before that, getting admission was matter of eligibility,  capability  but in case of visa date, it was all about luck which was the most stressful one so far.

-Btw, don't forget to contact the coordinators to waive your application fee.

-However, the next top USA group is a treasure for every applicant.
-I am thankful to this group and every single person who supported me throughout this journey.....

-Best of luck to all the applicants.
-I pray and hope that the best things happen to each and every one of you.

 ### My Profile when I applied
 - B.Sc. in CSE (BRAC University)<br>CGPA of highest distinction
 - MSc in CSE (BRAC University)<br>CGPA of highest distinction (completed the coursework, thesis pending)